GnawX/Q-optics/examples/README.md

 - Apply the patch to generate `EIGDER`, `EXCEIG`, `EXCWAV` files.
 - Compile VASP with `-Dsingle_prec_bse`.
 - Set `LVEL = T` for `LOPTICS` calculations.
-- For excitonic effects, one can bypass the GW calculations using model BSE `LMODELHF`.
+- For excitonic effects, one can bypass the GW-BSE calculations using model BSE `LMODELHF`.